Home > Outdoor

 Tent Stakes

-Tents stakes should come with the tent and match the tent’s purpose.
-Lightweight tents will come with lighter-weight stakes, and heavy camp tents will have heavier gauge stakes.
+Tent stakes should come with the tent and match its purpose.
+Lightweight tents will have lighter-weight stakes, and heavy camp tents will have heavier-gauge stakes.
 Aftermarket stakes can be purchased to cut weight, add durability, and replace those you lose.

 Pro tip: Look for native stakes — rocks, roots, trees — to tie down the tent.
 And if you lose a stake, look around empty campsites — nine times out of ten, someone else lost one, too.